omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. note::

-   The default role may be changed via `default-role`_ directive, however it is better to use always explicit roles.
+   The default role may be changed via `Default-role Directive`_, however it is better to use always explicit roles.